 Queen Alexandra College (QAC) is a Specialist College based in Birmingham.
 We welcome students who come to our College from all over the country – as well as many who are local to us.

 The College has been at its current location since 1903.
 Our original purpose was to provide education for young people who were blind or visually impaired.
-Today, in addition to supporting people who have a visual impairment, we now offer support and guidance for students on the Autistic Spectrum (including individuals with Asperger’s syndrome), those with moderate to severe learning difficulties, students with physical disabilities and those with other needs.
-Ultimately, we have a great mix of students which adds to the wonderful atmosphere here in College.
+Today, in addition to supporting people who have a visual impairment, we offer education, support and guidance for students on the autism spectrum, those with moderate to severe learning difficulties, and students with physical and other disabilities.
+We have a large, skilled and diverse staff team who can meet a diverse range of student needs.